manuelschmidt/playing-for-data/README.md

 Playing for Data
 ===============================================================================

 This source code release accompanies the paper

+**Playing for Data: Ground Truth from Computer Games**
 Stephan Richter, Vibhav Vineet, Stefan Roth and Vladlen Koltun.
-Playing for Data: Ground Truth from Computer Games.
 In ECCV 2016.

 Website
 -------------------------------------------------------------------------------